 Dr. Sears received his Master of Business Administration (MBA) degree from the Raj Soin College of Business, and received his doctorate in Clinical Psychology (Psy.D.) from the School of Professional Psychology at Wright State University in Dayton, Ohio.
 He also received a Doctor of Philosophy (Ph.D.) in Buddhist Studies from Buddha Dharma University, where he is a member of the board of regents.

-Dr. Sears is author of a number of books: Mindfulness: Living Through Challenges and Enriching Your Life in this Moment (Wiley-Blackwell); Consultation Skills for Mental Health Professionals (with Dr. John Rudisill and Dr. Carrie Mason-Sears, John Wiley & Sons); Mindfulness in Clinical Practice (with Dr. Robert Denton and Dr. Dennis Tirch, Professional Resource Press); Perspectives on Spirituality and Religion in Psychotherapy (with Dr. Alison Niblick, Professional Resource Press); Mindfulness-Based Cognitive Therapy for PTSD (with Dr. Kathleen Chard, Wiley-Blackwell); and Building Competence in Mindfulness-Based Cognitive Therapy: Transcripts and Insights for Working With Stress, Anxiety, Depression, and Other Problems (Routledge Mental Health); The Resilient Mental Health Practice: Nourishing Your Business, Your Clients, and Yourself (with Dr. Jennifer Ossege, Routledge); The Sense of Self: Perspectives from Science and Zen Buddhism (Palgrave MacMillan); and The Cognitive Behavioral Therapy & Mindfulness Toolbox (PESI Publishing).
-His forthcoming books include Perspective and Hopes of Muslim American Women: The Paradox of Honor (with Dr. Tayeba Shaikh and Dr. Jennifer Ossege, Routledge) and Group Therapy for Voice Hearers: A How-To Guide for Clinicians (with Dr. Andrea Lefebvre and Dr. Jennifer Ossege, Routledge).
+Dr. Sears is author of a number of books: Mindfulness: Living Through Challenges and Enriching Your Life in this Moment (Wiley-Blackwell); Consultation Skills for Mental Health Professionals (with Dr. John Rudisill and Dr. Carrie Mason-Sears, John Wiley & Sons); Mindfulness in Clinical Practice (with Dr. Robert Denton and Dr. Dennis Tirch, Professional Resource Press); Perspectives on Spirituality and Religion in Psychotherapy (with Dr. Alison Niblick, Professional Resource Press); Mindfulness-Based Cognitive Therapy for PTSD (with Dr. Kathleen Chard, Wiley-Blackwell); and Building Competence in Mindfulness-Based Cognitive Therapy: Transcripts and Insights for Working With Stress, Anxiety, Depression, and Other Problems (Routledge Mental Health); The Resilient Mental Health Practice: Nourishing Your Business, Your Clients, and Yourself (with Dr. Jennifer Ossege, Routledge); The Sense of Self: Perspectives from Science and Zen Buddhism (Palgrave MacMillan); The Cognitive Behavioral Therapy & Mindfulness Toolbox (PESI Publishing); and The Paradox of Honor: Hopes and Perspectives of Muslim-American Women (with Dr. Tayeba Shaik and Dr. Jennifer Ossege, Routledge).
+His forthcoming books include ACT with Anxiety: Getting Unstuck from Anxiety, Panic, OCD, Trauma, and Health Anxiety and Building a Life Worth Living Using Acceptance and Commitment Therapy (PESI Publishing) and Group Therapy for Voice Hearers: A How-To Guide for Clinicians (with Dr. Andrea Lefebvre and Dr. Jennifer Ossege, Routledge).

 In addition to his business, consultation, and clinical experience, he is a fifth degree black belt in Ninjutsu (receiving the warrior name Watoshi), a licensed private pilot, and received past certification as an Emergency Medical Technician.
 He once served as a personal protection agent for the Dalai Lama of Tibet with his teacher, Stephen Kinryu-Jien Hayes.
-He has studied the Eastern Wisdom traditions extensively (Buddhism, Zen, meditation, Tendai mikkyo, Vajrayana, etc.), receiving the name of Geungsan Jishou Dharma.
+He has studied the Eastern Wisdom traditions and meditation for over 34 years (mindfulness, Buddhism, Zen, Tendai mikkyo, Vajrayana, etc.), receiving the name of Geungsan Jishou Dharma.
 He has received Bodhisattva ordination in Tendai, Zen Master transmission and authority to teach koans under Wonji Dharma in the Five Mountain Zen Order, and received ordination in the Vietnamese Zen tradition of Thich Thien An under Suhita Dharma.